About this guide

 We’ve created our own SDG activity kit for our pop-ups and workshops.
 It consists of the Goals printed out on card and cut up, an explanatory booklet, a globe, a diagram that shows one way to organise them, and an activity prompt to order and organise them in different ways.
 You can make your own version, or we can come to you (if in or near London) to run a workshop using these and other resources.

-This set of lesson plans includes an idea for a circle activity, which we’ve interpreted here.
 Place an object (e.g. a plant or globe) in the centre.
 Lay out cards with the goals written on around the centre object.
 Invite participants to move the cards closer to themselves (their own concerns or interests).
 Participants might move from their seats to be closer to other people interested in the same goals.
 Goals that are less interesting will remain more or less closer to the centre.
 Ask people to talk together where they find themselves about why their goal matters so much to them.
 Ask these groups to choose a neglected goal and think about how their passion for their chosen goal can help them understand or care about the neglected one.
 At the end go round the whole group to get highlights from their conversations.

 Global Goals Champions